eracle/MetrizedSmallWorld/README.md

 6. (dataBaseSize) - the restriction of number elements in the data structure.
 To remove the restriction, set the value to 0.
 7. (querySetSize) - the restriction on the number of all possible queries.
 Set to 0 for unlimited number of queries.
 8. (testSeqSize) - the number elements in a randomly selected subset used to verify accuracy of the search.
-9. (dataPath) – the path to the directory containing the set frequency term vectors extracted from the set of documents.
+9. (dataPath) ï¿½ the path to the directory containing the set frequency term vectors extracted from the set of documents.
-10. (queryPath) – the path to the set of frequency term vectors used as a set of all possible queries.
+10. (queryPath) ï¿½ the path to the set of frequency term vectors used as a set of all possible queries.

 Note that the example uses the Trec-3 data set as the part of [Metric Space Library](http://sisap.org/Metric_Space_Library.html)